Christina Swarns: Early career

-Supreme Court trial
+Supreme Court victory

 In 1997, Duane Buck, an African American man, was convicted of killing his ex-girlfriend, Debra Gardner, and one of her friends, Kenneth Butler, after arriving at her home armed with a rifle and shotgun on July 30, 1995.
 Additionally, Buck shot and wounded his stepsister, who was also at Gardener’s home at the time of the incident.
 In an ill-attempt to prove that Buck wouldn’t commit acts like these again, his court-appointed attorney, Jerry Guerinot, called two psychologists as expert witnesses.
 One of the psychologists, Dr. Walter Quijano, used Buck’s race as a factor in determining the likelihood that he would commit similar actions again.
 For these actions, a Texas trial court jury opted to give Buck the death sentence as opposed to a life sentence.

 After undergoing many death penalty appeals on the basis of the violation of Buck’s 6th Amendment right to effective assistance of counsel, the case landed in the U.S. Supreme Court and was argued on October 5, 2016, with Christina Swarns as lead counsel.
 On February 22, 2017, the judgment was reversed and remanded in a 6-2 vote with Associate Justices Clarence Thomas and Samuel Alito dissenting.
 In reflection of the trial, Swarns said: “I think it's a reminder given the history of race in the United States how that continues to play a powerful role and how it continues to influence decisions.
 And so that court's going forward have to be vigilant about making sure that kind of evidence is not admitted that it is not going to be tolerated by the United States Supreme Court”.